joelparkerhenderson/architecture-decision-record/README.md

   * [ADR template for business case](templates/decision-record-template-for-business-case/index.md) (more MBA-oriented, with costs, SWOT, and more opinions)

-  * [ADR template MADR](templates/decision-record-template-madr/index.md) (Markdown Any/Architectural Decision Records)
+  * [ADR template Markdown Any Decision Records (MADR)](templates/decision-record-template-madr/index.md) (both simple and elaborate version; the latter emphasizes options and their pros and cons)

   * [ADR template using Planguage](templates/decision-record-template-using-planguage/index.md) (more quality assurance oriented)